DavidOgalo/Backend-Infrastructure-Toolkit/components/config-management/configuration-manager/README.md

 - `examples/basic_usage.py`: Initialize the configuration manager, access configs, view metrics, and use temporary overrides.

-See the `examples/` directory for more advanced and scenario-based usage scripts.
+See the `examples/` directory and `examples/README.md` for more advanced and scenario-based usage scripts.

 **How to run an example:**